Valmir Nafiu: APOEL

-On 27 January 2015, Nafiu signed a four-and-a-half year contract with contract with Cypriot club APOEL FC.
-He made his official debut on 31 January 2015, coming on as a 75th-minute substitute in APOEL's 0–1 away victory against Nea Salamina for the Cypriot First Division.
-He scored his first official goal for APOEL on 21 March 2015, in his team's 2–2 home draw against Apollon Limassol for the play-offs of the Cypriot First Division.
-In his first season at APOEL, he appeared in twelve matches in all competitions and helped his team to win both the Cypriot championship and the cup.
+On 27 January 2015, Nafiu signed a four-and-a-half-year contract with contract with Cypriot club APOEL FC.
+He made his official debut on 31 January 2015, coming on as a 75th-minute substitute in APOEL's 1–0 away victory against Nea Salamina in the Cypriot First Division.
+He scored his first official goal for APOEL on 21 March 2015, in his team's 2–2 home draw against Apollon Limassol in the First Division play-offs.
+In his first season at APOEL, he appeared in twelve matches in all competitions and helped his team to win both the league title and the 2014–15 Cypriot Cup.

 On 18 December 2015, APOEL announced that Nafiu's contract with the club was terminated by mutual consent.

+Skënderbeu

+In early 2016 Nafiu joined Albanian side Skënderbeu, winning the 2015–16 league title but playing very little.

+Renova

+Nafiu returned to his native North Macedonia in summer 2016, signing with Renova.
+Over two seasons, he became a regular starter scoring 11 goals.

+Shkëndija

+Nafiu's performances for Renova attracted the attentions of his youth club Shkëndija and he returned to the club in 2018, winning the league title in his first season there.